jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## We Upgrade our Politics Now, or We Lose the Game

 Politics is quite emotional today.
-Actually, from the disputed elections of the American government to the radicalization of European politics, I think it's fair to say Westerners fucking hate each other.
+Actually, from the disputed elections of the American government to the radicalization of European politics, I think it's better to say Westerners fucking hate each other.
 And many don't know why.
 They're just angry.
 And not in the "I stepped in the puddle" sort of way.
-Mad in the supervillain whose plans going up in smoke "because the other side is ruining everything!" kind of way.
+Mad "because the other side is ruining everything!" kind of way.

 Let's get some perspective.
 Today, regular people are increasingly unhappy.
 We pick an ideology to help us.
 Conservatism and Progressivism are the big choices because both spanned the world on the back of the Industrial Age and the era of mass-production.
 Conservatives fight for free-markets to help society create more property, Progressives fight for property redistribution to keep our community fair.
 This divide causes a tug of war over regulations, tax rates, subsidies, and other government policies.

 However, digital property can't be mass-produced or redistributed.
 Digital books, paperwork, audio, and video is automatically both.
 As our world becomes more virtual in the Internet Age, Industrial Age mentalities grow obsolete.

 But rather than rethink hundreds of years of "Left vs. Right" politics, both sides turn extremist.
-Old-school businessmen keep their Conservative troops loyal with constant stories of "fighting evil communists who are coming for your money!."
-De-regulation, tax-cuts, free-trade are among the more popular right-wing rallying calls.
+Old-school businessmen keep their Conservative troops loyal with constant stories of "fighting evil communists who are coming for your money!"
+De-regulation, tax-cuts, free-trade are among the right-wing rallying calls.
 In contrast, social justice warriors keep left-wing politics exciting by "fighting racist fascists who want to oppress you!."
-Their choir forms around demands for climate justice, diveristy regulation, and free college schooling.
+Their choir forms around demands for climate justice, diversity indoctrination, and free college schooling.

 Fascism and communism (thankfully) died decades ago.
 Meaning few people in Western societies call _themselves_ fascist or communist.
-Left and Right call out names because neither understands digital technology helps our nation prosper—as Progressives dream—by forcing us to better ourselves—as Conservatives demand.
-They want to keep their believers in the choir singing against "the other side."
+Left and Right call their enemies these names because neither understands digital technology helps our nation prosper (as Progressives dream) by forcing us to better ourselves (as Conservatives demand).
+Left and Right need to keep their believers in the choir singing against "the other side."
 Fighting phantoms distract the people with great television.

 Spectacular entertainment is their plan.
 Left and Right don't want regular people to become player gods of the Internet Age.
 They want their supporters to stay extras in the Industrial Age.
 When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up "Breaking News!
 The Other Side Is Ruining Our Country!" to distract their believers from the fact both Left and Right are out of date.
-Blockbuster sequels and remakes do the same thing when they jack up special effects because their stories no longer connect with us.
+Blockbuster sequels and remakes do the same thing when they jack up special effects because their stories no longer connect with Main Street.

 https://www.youtube.com/watch?v=tEczkhfLwqM
 _In the Industrial Age, Left and Right used to cooperate all the time.
 Not anymore.
 This video excellently shows the growing hatred between them.
 It's about the US Congress but applies in every Western country.
 Notice how the divide started in the 1970s and has grown since.
 That's because neither Left or Right knows what to do in the Internet Age, so they blame each other for the society's growing list of problems.
 Left/Right politics (both sides) is why we're increasingly unhappy._

 The answer to hateful ideologies is to upgrade our philosophy.
 Sadly, in history, upgrading only happens when old doctrines kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
-Fought during the Science Age between the kingdoms of Europe, when powerful nobility still justified their rule using the Medieval Age Christian philosophy of "nobles divine right to rule."
+This horrible war was fought during the Science Age between the kingdoms of Europe.
+Politics hadn't upgraded yet, so Europe was run by powerful nobility who still justified their rule using the Medieval Age philosophy of "nobles divine right to rule."

-When Main Street demanded a better life, the ruling philosophy only had two branches of Christianity to choose from; Catholicism and Protestantism.
+When Main Street demanded a better life, the ruling philosophy only had two options to choose from; Catholicism and Protestantism.
 Regular people picked a team and slaughtered "the other side" on behalf of "holy" kings.
 One author summarized The Thirty Years War as "a warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."

 The Thirty Years War was extremely brutal.
 One in five Europeans died from it.
 The carnage only stopped when both sides were exhausted.
 The worst part was when the horror ended, the people realized they were no better off, and their problem was actually all kings.
 So, philosophers wrote a new philosophy of Democracy, and it wasn't long until ordinary people put it in place as their new ruling philosophy.
-As player gods, they fought against Divine Kings in the American Revolution (1776), the French Revolution (1789), and many more afterward.
+As player gods, they fought against divine kings in the American Revolution (1776), the French Revolution (1789), and many more afterward.

 The hatred between Catholics and Protestants should sound scarily similar to the relationship between Left and Right ideologies today.
 Today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
-Neither Right or Left can see or admit; they're both behind the times in our modern age.
+Neither Right or Left can see or admit; they're both very similar because both are way behind the times in our modern age.

 ## The Internet Age Needs a New Philosophy